-- 16.33 Field assessment was carried out to clarify the character, location and extent of known archaeological sites and identify unknown sites.
+- 16.35 Field assessment was carried out to clarify the character, location and extent of known archaeological sites and identify unknown sites.
 A 100m corridor was systematically walked by a professional archaeologist to identify archaeological sites.
-This comprised an 80m corridor within which poles may be positioned, known as the tolerance corridor for siting supports, plus 10m either side to allow for stays and access tracks. - 16.34 A walkover survey of the original route was carried out on 23rd-27th April 2007.
+This comprised an 80m corridor within which poles may be positioned, known as the tolerance corridor for siting supports, plus 10m either side to allow for stays and access tracks. - 16.36 A walkover survey of the original route was carried out on 23rd-27th April 2007.
 A walkover survey of the alternative route to the east of St Martin's was undertaken on 18th-20th July 2007.
 Areas that were not accessible during the previous surveys were surveyed on 9th-10th and 18th October 2007.
 Subsequently, a small change was made to the alignment of the route in the vicinity of the rivers Dee and Ceiriog.
 This minor realignment was surveyed on 15th and 16th April 2008 and the figures in the environmental statement show this new alignment.
-The route marked on the figures within Appendices 16A and 16B (the original DBA and the DBA for the alternative route to the east of St Martin's) does not incorporate this minor realignment. - 16.35 A visit was also carried out on 27th January 2009 to inspect in detail the proposed pole locations sited close to the line of Wat's Dyke at OA25, south west of Black Brook Bridge, and at OA51, near Pen-y-Bryn, St Martin's. - 16.36 On each of these occasions, the surveys were conducted in good light and good weather, and consequently it is possible to have a high level of confidence in the results.
+The route marked on the figures within Appendices 16A and 16B (the original DBA and the DBA for the alternative route to the east of St Martin's) does not incorporate this minor realignment. - 16.37 A visit was also carried out on 27th January 2009 to inspect in detail the proposed pole locations sited close to the line of Wat's Dyke at OA25, south west of Black Brook Bridge, and at OA51, near Pen-y-Bryn, St Martin's. - 16.38 A visit was carried out on 31st July 2012 to inspect in detail the proposed Terminal Structure and Underground/Overhead Transition point at the northern end of the scheme, with particular reference to any potential setting effects upon the scheduled Tumulus at Hafod-y-Bwch. - 16.39 On each of these occasions, the surveys were conducted in good light and good weather, and consequently it is possible to have a high level of confidence in the results.